CLICK THE MENU ABOVE TO EXPLORE THE SITE

 In an era when the recording industry was ruthlessly controlled by the State, they found an incredible risky means to do so - they built their own recording machines and used repurposed X Ray plates as the base for strange beautiful discs they sold secretly.

-It was an act of street enterprise. cultural resistance, technical ingenuity and human endeavour.
+It was an act of street enterprise, cultural resistance, technical ingenuity and human endeavour.

 image: paul heartfield